Running Workflows

 analysis-xxxx

-To modify specific settings from the previous analysis, you can run the command dx run --clone analysis-xxxx [options].
-The [options] parameters will override anything set by the --clone flag, and they take the form of options passed as input from the command line.
+To modify specific settings from the previous analysis, you can run the command `dx run --clone analysis-xxxx [options]`.
+The `[options]` parameters override anything set by the `--clone` flag, and take the form of options passed as input from the command line.

-Note that the --clone flag will not copy the usage of the --allow-ssh or --debug-on flags, which must be set with the new execution; only the applet, instance type, and input spec are copied.
-See the Connecting to Jobs page for more information on the usage of these flags.
+The `--clone` flag does not copy the usage of the `--allow-ssh` or `--debug-on` flags, which must be set with the new execution.
+Only the applet, instance type, and input spec are copied.
+See the [Connecting to Jobs](https://documentation.dnanexus.com/developer/apps/execution-environment/connecting-to-jobs) page for more information on the usage of these flags.

 Only the outputs of stages rerun are placed in the destination specified.

-When rerunning workflows, if a stage is run identically to how it was run in a previous analysis, the stage itself will not be rerun; the outputs of that stage will not be copied or rewritten in a new location.
-To rerun a specific stage, use the option --rerun-stage STAGE_ID to force a stage to be run again, wherein STAGE_ID is an ID of the form stage-xxxx, the stage's name, or the index of that stage (where the first stage of a workflow is indexed at 0).
-If you wish to rerun all stages of an analysis, you can use --rerun-stage "*", where the asterisk is enclosed in quotes to prevent expansion of that variable into all folders your current directory via globbing.
+When rerunning workflows, if a stage runs identically to how it ran in a previous analysis, the stage itself is not rerun.
+The outputs of that stage are not copied or rewritten in a new location.
+To rerun a specific stage, use the option `--rerun-stage STAGE_ID` to force a stage to be run again, where `STAGE_ID` is an ID of the form `stage-xxxx`, the stage's name, or the index of that stage (where the first stage of a workflow is indexed at 0).
+If you want to rerun all stages of an analysis, you can use `--rerun-stage "*"`, where the asterisk is enclosed in quotes to prevent expansion of that variable into all folders in your current directory via globbing.

 The command below reruns the third and final stage of analysis-xxxx

-The --destination flag allows you to specify the path of the output of a workflow.
-Every output of every stage will be written to the destination specified by default.
+The `--destination` flag allows you to specify the path of the output of a workflow.
+By default, every output of every stage is written to the destination specified.

-You can use the --stage-output-folder <stage_ID> <folder> command to specify the output destination of a particular stage in the analysis being run, wherein stage_ID is the stage's name, or the index of that stage (where the first stage of a workflow is indexed at 0) andfolder is the project and path to which you wish the stage to write using the syntax project-xxxx:/PATH where PATH is the path to the folder in project-xxxx where you wish to write outputs.
+You can use the `--stage-output-folder <stage_ID> <folder>` command to specify the output destination of a particular stage in the analysis being run.
+In this command, `stage_ID` is the stage's name, or the index of that stage (where the first stage of a workflow is indexed at 0).
+The `folder` is the project and path to which you wish the stage to write using the syntax `project-xxxx:/PATH` where `PATH` is the path to the folder in `project-xxxx` where you wish to write outputs.

 --stage-output-folder 0 "mappings" --brief -y